 What Is Mold?

 Mold is a type of natural fungus that can grow both outdoors and indoors.
 Whilst not dangerous outdoors indoors can prove problematic due to the lack of ventilation.
-For it to grow, it favors warm and damp places, and a house can provide this type of environment.
+For it to grow, it favours warm and damp places, and a house can provide this type of environment.

 Whilst mold itself does not look harmful, it can be to those who have a weakened immune system, and it can cause respiratory issues even in those who are healthy – think sneezing.
 It can also damage walls and cause staining – plus, it can be annoying to clean and get rid of.